Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to building or strengthening networks, alliances, or coalitions within animal advocacy and with other movements.
-Tactics include organizing events and conferences to facilitate collaboration and knowledge-sharing and developing strategic partnerships with other organizations to enhance collective impact.
-Networking initiatives for veg*ns and advocates are also used to improve retention.
+This category refers to building or strengthening networks, alliances, or coalitions within animal advocacy or with other movements.
+Tactics include: organizing events and conferences to facilitate collaboration and knowledge sharing; developing strategic partnerships with other organizations to enhance collective impact, and networking initiatives for veg*ns and advocates to improve retention.
+Network building can occur at different levels:

 Expected outcome(s):